 We don’t recommend such extreme diets, however.
 It’s better to consume a little of many different foods in a day than to exclusively eat pineapple or any other fruit.

-5. Another benefit of eating pineapple is cancer prevention
+5. One of the benefits of eating pineapple is preventing cancer

 Bromelain fights cancer cells better than fluorouracil-S. The later is what has been used to treat cancer in recent decades.